Secuter/SecuterYGOCustomCards/README.md

 Edopro has a feature to sync cards with github, which is used to add new cards but can also be configured to work with custom cards!
 To enable this for my custom cards you have to edit your config.json file in EDOPro, it's located in the ProjectIgnis\config folder.

-First make a backup of the config.json file , so you can restore it if you do something wrong.
+First make a backup of the config.json file, so you can restore it if you do something wrong.

 The config.json is structured like this
 ```